ritikjain1/QsideCapstone25/docs/INSTALL.md

 ## Introduction to OSMnx
 In this section we will set up and install the necessary elements needed to use the OSMNX package in accordance with the Folium package

-**You can follow along in the jupyter notebook file provided separately titled OSMAPI.ipynb**
+**You can follow along in the jupyter notebook file provided separately titled osmapi.ipynb in the directory /src/osmapi.ipynb**

       ```
       pip install osmnx folium